 A relaxing soak shouldn’t turn into a battle with a blocked drain.
 Luckily, there are telltale signs that your bath drain or shower waste needs attention.
 The most common is slow drainage.
 Water taking an age to disappear indicates a build-up of hair, soap scum, or grease.
 If the blockage is severe, you might notice nasty odours as organic materials decompose.
 In extreme cases, dirty water might even back up from the overflow pipe.

-Don’t panic!
-Before resorting to harsh chemicals like caustic soda (which can damage pipes and emit dangerous fumes), try some natural methods.
-Baking soda and vinegar are a classic combo.
-Pour half a cup of baking soda down the drain, followed by two tablespoons of white vinegar.
-The resulting chemical reaction can loosen dirt.
-Leave it to work its magic for at least 30 minutes before flushing it with hot water.
+No need to stress!
+Before you reach for harsh chemicals like caustic soda, which can harm pipes and give off nasty fumes, try some natural fixes.
+The classic mix of baking soda and vinegar works wonders.
+Pour half a cup of baking soda into the drain, then add two tablespoons of white vinegar.
+This fizzy action can loosen grime.
+Let it sit for at least 30 minutes, then flush with hot water.

 Gathering Your Tools